 We love the bas-relief.
 I commissioned it as a birthday present for my husband and it came out great.
 Its three-dimensional quality, the way the light plays on the different surfaces and the sheer physicality of bronze are all qualities that make it feel very special.
 It is also wonderful that the same mold could be used to make a resin copy, which looked like stone but was very light, and a breeze to take with us on the plane as a gift for my father-in-law.

-INGRID DAUBECHIES - Mathematician, Princeton University
+INGRID DAUBECHIES - Mathematician, Duke University